PaccMann/paccmann_rl/README.md

 - `conda>=3.7`
 - The following data from [here](https://ibm.ent.box.com/v/paccmann-pytoda-data):
   - The processed splitted data from the folder `splitted_data`
+  - The processed gene expression data for GDSC `data/gene_expression/gdsc-rnaseq_gene-expression.csv`
+  - The processed SMILES from the drugs from GDSC `data/smiles/gdsc.smi`
   - A pickled [SMILESLanguage](https://github.com/PaccMann/paccmann_datasets/blob/master/pytoda/smiles/smiles_language.py) object (`data/smiles_language_chembl_gdsc_ccle.pkl`)
   - A pickled list of genes representing the panel considered in the paper (`data/2128_genes.pkl`)
   - A pickled pandas DataFrame containing expression values and metadata for the cell lines considered in the paper (`data/gdsc_transcriptomics_for_conditional_generation.pkl`)